 Can you use Google Sheets for project management?

 Yes, you can use Google Sheets to take care of different aspects of project management.
 You can also use free or paid project management templates to make your work easier.

 How do I create a project management plan in Google Sheets?

 You can use project management templates and applications to help you create a project management plan in Google Sheets.

 How do I use the Project Timeline template in Google Sheets?

 To get the Project Timeline template (a great Project Management Timeline template), simply navigate to File->New->From Template Gallery.
 This opens the Template Gallery.
 Scroll down to find the Project Management section, under which, you should find the Project Timeline template.
 Simply click on the thumbnail of the template and it should open in a new browser tab.

-We strongly recommend you give the free Google Sheets project management templates that we discussed in this tutorial a try.
-We also encourage you to explore and find other templates and add-ons that you think you might need.
-They are certainly going to help you keep a clear head, improve productivity, and finally deliver a great project.
+We strongly recommend experimenting with free Google Sheets project management templates.
+We also encourage you to explore and find other templates and add-ons.
+They are certainly going to help you keep a clear head, improve productivity, and deliver accurate, on-time projects.

 - Google Sheets Invoice Template [Free Download]

 - Free OKR Template for Google Sheets (and How to Use It To Hit Your Targets)